Magnetic Field Amplification and Particle Acceleration in Weakly Magnetized Trans-relativistic Electron-ion Shocks: Summary and Discussion

 \subsection{Deceleration Signature}

 In this paper, we have studied shocks with Lorentz factor $\Gamma_{\mathrm{sh}}\sim2$.
 Here, we shall discuss the physics in different shock velocity regimes and how that can be used to extract information from decelerating shocks.
+Here, we refer to the deceleration of astrophysical shocks as they progressively slow down while propagating into their surrounding medium, on dynamical timescales (therefore, much longer than the plasma scales of our simulations).
+Time evolution of macroscopic structures, during ultra-relativistic and non-relativistic stages, can be described by the Blandford-McKee solution \citep{Blandford1976} and the classical Taylor-von Neumann-Sedov solution \citep[e.g.,][]{Landau1987}, respectively.

 Let us start with the ultra-relativistic limit $(\Gamma_{\mathrm{sh}}\gg1)$.
 In this case, the shock will be quasi-perpendicular, regardless of the upstream $\theta_B$.
 This regime has been investigated extensively both for electron-positron and electron-ion plasmas \citep{Kato2007,Kato2008,Spitkovsky2008a,Spitkovsky2008b,Sironi2013,Groselj2022}.
 The shock is Weibel-dominated, and thus the maximum particle energy has a $E_{\mathrm{max}}\propto t^{1/2}$ scaling.
 It is worth pointing out that moderately magnetized $10^{-4}\lesssim\sigma\lesssim10^{-3}$ electron-ion shocks are still relatively under-explored.
 In this magnetization range, the Weibel instability may be modified by the ambient field, affecting the electron physics \citep{Jikei2024a}.
 In non-relativistic shocks, this can trigger magnetic reconnection near the shock front \citep{Matsumoto2015,Bohdan2021}.
 Similar arguments may also apply to relativistic shocks, especially at relatively low Lorentz factors $\Gamma_{\mathrm{sh}}\lesssim10$.

 We now move to shock Lorentz factors smaller than $\Gamma_{\mathrm{sh}}\sim2$.
 In the case of non-relativistic shocks, we expect a quasi-parallel shock to be Bell-dominated even at very low magnetization, or equivalently, at very high Alfv\'{e}nic Mach number $M_{\mathrm{A}}$.
 Hybrid simulations show efficient magnetic amplification by the Bell instability \citep{Caprioli2014b}.
 Intense heating of the incoming electrons would be required for efficient magnetic field generation by the Weibel instability \citep{Lyubarsky2006,Jikei2024b}.
 Heating of electrons to a level that significantly reduces the effective mass ratio $[m_{\mathrm{i}}/m_{\mathrm{e}}]_{\mathrm{eff}}$ is not possible in the non-relativistic regime.
 Although the suppression of electron injection by the superluminality constraint does not apply in the non-relativistic limit, the nonthermal electron energy fraction is still small $(\varepsilon_{\mathrm{e}}\ll0.1)$ in non-relativistic Bell-dominated shocks \citep{Park2015}.